ifebtech/azure-iam-automation/docs/documentation.md

          *Azure Portal view showing both WebAdmins and DBAdmins groups listed under Microsoft Entra ID.*

 At this stage, the two administrative groups are ready.
-They will later be linked to specific IAM roles and subnets to enforce controlled access — ensuring that only authorized users manage resources in their designated zones (Web or DB).
+They will later be linked to specific IAM roles and subnets to enforce controlled access, ensuring that only authorized users manage resources in their designated zones (Web or DB).

 ----
 # 3: Assign Reader Role to DBAdmins for DB Subnet Resources